pablopuch/manager_passwork/README.md

 <p align="center"><a href="#" target="_blank"><img src="catches\logo.png" width="400" alt="Password Logo"></a></p>

+# PassWord

+It is a project that allows you to have your passwords saved and organised in a very simple way.
+This project is a first version (1.0)

 ## Installation process

 Clone the repository

     git clone https://github.com/pablopuch/manager_passwork.git

 Install all the dependencies using composer

     composer install

+Install all the dependencies using composer

+    npm install

 Copy the example env file and make the required configuration changes in the .env file